cmeeren/Facil/README.md

   .WithParameters(..)
 ```

-The configuration will apply to the loading of all temp tables for the script; please open an issue if you need separate configuration per temp table.
+The configuration will apply to the loading of all temp tables for the script/procedure; please open an issue if you need separate configuration per temp table.

+Note that if a **procedure** uses a **global** temp table (a temp table that starts with two `##` instead of one `#`), that temp table needs to exist at build-time.
+(This limitation does not apply to scripts.)

 ### Why do the `Execute` methods return `ResizeArray` and not an F# `list`?